 Denver Transit-Oriented Development Fund

-The Urban Land Conservancy (ULC), Enterprise Community Partners, the City and County of Denver, and several other investors have partnered to establish the first affordable housing Transit Oriented Development (TOD) acquisition fund in the country.
+The Urban Land Conservancy (ULC), Enterprise Community Partners, the City and County of Denver, and several other investors partnered to establish the first affordable housing Transit Oriented Development (TOD) acquisition fund in the country.
 The purpose of the Denver TOD Fund is to support the creation and preservation of over 1,000 affordable housing units through strategic property acquisition in current and future transit corridors.
 The Fund answers a basic real estate conundrum: when the economy is bad, property values are low and ripe for purchase, but access to capital is poor and affordable housing developers are scarce.
 Now is the opportune time to invest in real estate around proposed transit stations in order to capitalize on current values and preserve affordable housing before RTD’s FasTracks light rail is fully operational.

 As of April 2013: